 Accounts Payable Bookkeeping Entry

-The bookkeeping entry to record a supplier invoice is to debit the purchases or expense account and credit the accounts payable account.
+The bookkeeping entry to record a supplier invoice is to debit the purchases or expense account and credit the account payable account.

 |Purchases or expense||1,300|